matiousmtyas/matiousmtyas/README.md

 ### Hi there 👋
-- my name is matious
+- My name is matious
-- iam frontend developer
+- Iam frontend developer

 <!--
 **matiousmtyas/matiousmtyas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.